A woman walked into a church in Redmond and asked, “Where can I sleep tonight?”

 2017 A Street Outreach Program is initiated.
 Day Center hours are extended to weekends.

-2020 Opening Soon!
-Helen’s Place, a part of Kirkland Place for Families & Women.
-This $10M public/private partnership allows for services offered by Catholic Community Services (for families) and The Sophia Way (for women).
+2020 Helen’s Place opens in August.
+A part of The Kirkland Place for Families & Women, the $10M public/private partnership offers services by Catholic Community Services (for families) and The Sophia Way (for women).

 I lost my job due to an ongoing struggle with depression and became homeless.
 I also had significant debts.
 At Sophia's Place, my case manager helped me apply for and get a full-time job.
 She also supported me in making arrangements to pay my debts.
 After three months, I got a room at Holly House (transitional housing), which is helping me feel more stable.
 My focus is now on improving my mental health through therapy and self-care, and saving money so that I can rent my pwn apartment.
 I know that some day I will get there. - Cassandra